byuflowlab/FLOWFarm.jl/docs/src/index.md

 * Theory details, and links, can be found in the [theory](Explanation.md) page.
 * Doc strings can be found in the [references](Reference.md) page.

+## How FLOWFarm is structured
+FLOWFarm was designed to be highly modular.
+In a wind farm simulation we are trying to predict the flow properties (wind speed, turbulence intensity, etc) at points in our space.
+The predictions at individual points can then be combined to predict the average inflow conditions at a wind turbine's rotor swept area, or to create a flow field across the whole wind farm.
+These predictions come from a combination of models: wake deficit models, wake deflection models, turbulence intensity models, wake combination models, and wind sheer models.

+FLOWFarm uses these simple engineering-level models to predict the flow properties at each desired point.
+However, the published models for flows in wind farms typically combine various aspects of the modeling into a single model predicting wake deficit, wake deflection, turbulence intensity, and wind sheer in what seems to be a single cohesive model.
+The monolithic approach makes it difficult to research improvements to inidividual aspects of the modeling or to combine portions of different models.
+To solve the monolithic model problem we have broken up the existing models and implemented them in their individual components of deficit, deflection, sheer, turbulence, and wake combination.
+If you are interested in adding models to this framework you will need to identify each of the model components and implement them separately in the appropriate places within flowfarm (e.g. `wake_deficit_models.jl` and `wake_deflection_models.jl`).
+While it may take some effort to understand the model(s) of interest sufficiently to implement, this framework allows a wide range of studies once a set of models is included properly.

 **Citing:**
 Thomas, McOmber, and Ning "Wake Expansion Continuation: Multi-Modality Reduction in the Wind Farm Layout Optimization Problem" *Wind Energy* (in review), -->